LuvDaSun/msecs/README.md

 - day = 24 \* hour;
 - week = 7 \* day;

-So you can easy to read math on your dates!
+So you can do easy to read math on your dates!

 ```javascript
 import { day, week } from "msecs";